Spring green: Sap green

 Sap green is a green pigment that was traditionally made of ripe buckthorn berries.
 However, modern colors marketed under this name are usually a blend of other pigments, commonly with a basis of Phthalocyanine Green G. Sap green paint was frequently used on Bob Ross's TV show, The Joy of Painting.

 Jade

 Jade, also called jade green, is a representation of the color of the gemstone called jade, although the stone itself varies widely in hue.

 The color name jade green was first used in Spanish in the form piedra de ijada in 1569.

 The first recorded use of jade green as a color name in English was in 1892.

 Malachite

 Malachite, also called malachite green, is a color that is a representation of the color of the mineral malachite.

 The first recorded use of malachite green as a color name in English was in the 1200s (exact year uncertain).

-Opal

-Displayed at right is the color opal.

-It is a pale shade of cyan that is reminiscent of the color of an opal gemstone, although as with many gemstones, opals come in a wide variety of colors.